uhkniazi/Schisto_medip/README.md

 The third part of the script imports the lFeatures list created in the earlier parts, and adds on a couple of extra non-coding gff features as GRanges objects.

+The fourth part of the script creates intragenic and intergenic features.

 # Fanny_downstream_sequences.R
 # Fanny_downstream_sequences_human.R